doctorpod/podflow/README.md

 ## Images

-The *images: file:* values in the episode files should be a filename and extension and will be searched in an *images* folder, which must exist.
+The *images: file:* values in the episode files should be a filename and extension and will be searched in an *images* or *img* folder, one of which must exist.

 ## Contributing